Alms: In Eastern Christianity

 In the Eastern Orthodox Church and the Eastern Catholic Churches, the collection of alms and tithes has not been formally united to the offertory in any liturgical action.
 However, either having a collection plate in the narthex or passing it unobtrusively during the service is not uncommon.
 In Eastern Orthodox theology, almsgiving is an important part of the spiritual life, and fasting should always be accompanied by increased prayer and almsgiving.
 Almsgiving in the name of the deceased also frequently accompanies prayer for the dead.
 Those whose financial circumstances do not permit the giving of monetary alms may give alms in other ways, such as intercessory prayer and acts of mercy such as visiting people in prison, clothing the poor or volunteering in soup kitchens.

 In the New Testament

-In addition, private acts of charity are a duty and only considered virtuous only if not done for others to admire:
+In addition, private acts of charity are a duty and considered virtuous only if not done for others to admire:

 Jesus places the primary focus on the motives behind the outward and inward giving of alms, which should be love:

 Jesus contrasts the giving of the rich and the poor:

 Giving should be out of love and not out of duty:

 Sharing possessions was practised in the church: